Important Signs That Your Partner is Toxic

 They have too much power over you

-In addition, a toxic partner is characterised by being the “alpha” of the relationship.
+In addition, a toxic partner is characterized by being the “alpha” of the relationship.

 By this, we mean that they don’t allow you to have your own opinion.
 If you do, they do everything they can to try and change it.
 They disregard whatever you have to say and don’t care about your feelings.